mattermost/mattermost-plugin-demo/server/README.md

 The `/ephemeral` command demonstrates ephemeral interactive usage of SendEphemeralPost, UpdateEphemeralPost, and DeleteEphemeralPost.

+The `/ephemeral_override` command demonstrates override of ephemeral posts in the webapp.

 The `/crash` command demonstrates crashing the plugin (and the server recovering/restarting the plugin).

 The `/dialog` command demonstrates [Interactive Dialogs](https://docs.mattermost.com/developer/interactive-dialogs.html).
 Use `/dialog help` for its usage in this demo plugin.